mikeygough/discogskiii-django/README.md

     I have an idea to make this better...
 Rather than slowing everything down by trying to get the sale information for every record, I don't have to!
 First I can just make a request to check if there are any for sale...
 Then of those available for sale I can see the listing information...
 How many Sun Ra original pressings might be available at any given time?
 My guess is not too many...
 That's why they're original pressings and rare!

-* __Order Book Sorting__ - Enable sorting by price or condition through the table headers.
 * __Multiple Device Optimations__ - App should render and function flawlessly on all device types.
 * __React Components__ - Implement at least one React component!
 But I might kick this down the road since it may be more beneficial to finish my React course before I start slinging around sloppy code.